AdnanK1/NewQuote/README.md

     5.Typescript

 # Support and contact details
+To view the project please click on this link: https://new-quote.vercel.app/ .
 Any query need to be answered concerning to the project should be directed to this email: adnangitonga@gmail.com